visioninhope/inferable-agents/sdk-go/README.md

 }
 ```

-If you don't provide an API endpoint, it will use the default endpoint: `https://api.inferable.ai`.
+If you don't provide an API key or base URL, it will attempt to read them from the following environment variables:

+- `INFERABLE_API_SECRET`
+- `INFERABLE_API_ENDPOINT`

-### Hello World Function
+### Registering a Function

 Register a "SayHello" [function](https://docs.inferable.ai/pages/functions) with the [control-plane](https://docs.inferable.ai/pages/control-plane).